-We are often asked about the health benefits of grass-fed goat and lamb meat.
+We are often asked about the health benefits of grass-fed goat meat and lamb meat.
 One of the resources we find useful is the Eat Wildwebsite.
-This is a great source for research-based information on the benefits of not only grass fed goat and lamb meat but of eggs and dairy products.
-Our 7 Research-based Reasons list is adapted from a USDA and Clemson University, SC (2009) joint study (S.K.
-Duckett et al, Journal of Animal Science, June 2009).
-A similar, longer version of this list can be found on the Eat WildHealth Benefits topic.
+This is a great source for research-based information on the benefits of not only grass-fed goat meat and lamb meat but of eggs and dairy products.

 Higher in beta-carotene: Grass-fed ruminants such as lamb and goat may have 7 times the concentration of beta-carotene (precursor of Vitamin A) than grain-fed.
 Vitamin A is important for many body functions including vision, bone growth, cell division, and immune function.